iUltimateLP/NXGallery/README.md

 # Installing
 Download the [latest release](https://github.com/iUltimateLP/NXGallery/releases) and drag the `NXGallery.nro` file to the `switch/` folder of your SD card.
 You can also drag the file to your Switch via [ftpd](https://github.com/mtheall/ftpd).

-NXGallery was tested working on [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) 0.10.4 and firmware version 9.2.0, but should work above/below, if you know what you're doing.
+NXGallery was tested working on [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) 0.12.0 and firmware version 10.0.2, but should work above/below, if you know what you're doing.

 # Building
 Compiling this project requires a [Nintendo Switch Homebrew dev environment](https://switchbrew.org/wiki/Setting_up_Development_Environment) to be installed.
 After that, clone this repo and run `make all` in the root of this repo.
 You will find all compiled files in the `out/` folder.

-## Note!
-It is planned to offer a sysmodule version of this project too, but it's not done yet!
-Please **don't** try to install!

 # Credits
 I've used the following libraries, without this project wouldn't have been possible: